The WHY in Business Processes: Discovery of Causal Execution Dependencies: [id=del] Experimental setup and evaluation [id=add] Soundness and applicability evaluation of our method Soundness and applicability evaluation of our method

 To complement the synthetic evaluation, we investigated the hospital Sepsis benchmark dataset.
-This open dataset caters to an event log for a sample of 1050 patients with symptoms of a sepsis condition, recording their experience, as captured by the ERP system of the hospital, from arrival in the emergency ward to admission to the hospital.
+This open dataset \chadded[id=add]{holds records of 1050 patients experiencing sepsis symptoms}\chdeleted[id=del]{caters to an event log for a sample of 1050 patients with symptoms of a sepsis condition, recording their experience}, as captured by the ERP system of the hospital, from \chadded[id=add]{their} arrival in the emergency ward to \chadded[id=add]{their} admission to the hospital.
 Overall, the event log consists of a total of 15,000 events that were recorded for 16 different activities.
-Our particular focus using this dataset has been on identifying a confounder-related situation that presents inconsistency compared to the corresponding process mining structure, for further investigation of the discrepancy and possible insight derivation.
+Our particular focus using this dataset has been on identifying a confounder-related situation that presents inconsistency compared to the corresponding process mining structure for further investigation of the discrepancy and possible insight derivation.

 Given the inherent complexity and variability in health care processes, in the case of the Sepsis dataset, we employed the heuristic miner algorithm, and the IBM Process Mining tool\footnote{\url{https://www.ibm.com/products/process-mining}}.
 We did not use the $\alpha$ algorithm due to its limitation when applying it to noisy or complex data \cite{Parente2022}.
 As with the synthetic data, LiNGAM was then employed to elicit a corresponding CBP perspective.